 Of course, if the presiding officer is mistaken about the consensus, and a member does want to discuss the topic, that member can simply object by saying, “I object,” prior to the unanimous consent vote.
 This forces the presiding officer to ask for discussion and take a vote that seeks a response both from those in favor and those in opposition.

 Clarify who is in favor and who is opposed.
-In a large assembly, this happens at microphones labelled “pro” and “con.”
+In a large assembly, this happens at microphones labeled “pro” and “con.”
 As motions are opened for discussion, members wanting to offer their views line up at the appropriate microphone.

 In small groups, this happens by a show of hands.
 The presiding officer can simply ask, “Who would like to speak in favor of/opposition to this motion?”